The word “personal” is a key part of the job description “personal trainer”.

 Okay, you’ve found a bunch of personal trainers who sound/seem/look promising.
 Now how do you choose?
 What should you be looking for?

 For many, job experience trumps training.
-But training has a direct impact on a personal trainer’s knowledge, understanding of the body, fitness and their offer to you.
+But training has a direct impact on a personal trainer’s knowledge, an understanding of the body, fitness and their offer to you.
 In the UK to become a personal trainer, someone must have these four pieces of paper as a minimum:

 But really you want to go beyond the basics and learn what other qualifications they possess.
 If a personal trainer has the letters BSc after their name then they have invested 3 years studying an industry specific qualification, and their knowledge will be based on science and fact, not on whatever is the coolest fad this year.